 Insurance Law Section 2013 Year-in-Review, Vermont Bar Association

 Insurance Law Section 2012 Year-in-Review, Vermont Bar Association

 Co-Author, Closing the Circle, in America's Experiment with Capital Punishment (J. Acker.
 Ed.
 1998)

 Co-Author, Ted Kaczynski's Diary, Vermont Law Review 1997

-Mr. Perkins has been the Chair of the Insurance Law Section of the Vermont Bar Association since 2012 and a Trustee of The Sharon Academy since 2015.
-He is the former Chair of the Newton School Board and served on the Executive Committee, and the Board, of the Orange-Windsor Supervisory Union, as well as other local organizations and committees in Central Vermont and the Upper Valley.
+Mr. Perkins has been the Chair of the Insurance Law Section of the Vermont Bar Association since 2012 and previously served as a Trustee of The Sharon Academy in Sharon, Vermont, Chair of the Newton School Board in Strafford, Vermont and served on the Executive Committee of the Orange-Windsor Supervisory Union and on its Board, as well as other local organizations and committees in Central Vermont and the Upper Valley.